franzkurt/franzkurt/README.md

     - [x] Developing Crawlers to download info
     - [ ] Generate a CSV with product's title and description

-  - Learning tools to linux begginers (a friendly cli)
-    - [x] Architect a cli tool to begginer install linux without fear
+   - Enrichment database with Global product informations (title, description, ..)
+    - [ ] Discover useful products to enrich
-    - [ ] Generate a PoC to present to someone
+    - [ ] Parsing famous ecommerces to retireve information
+    - [x] Developing Crawlers to download info
-    - [ ] Iteract with people presenting commands like netstat,ls,..
+    - [ ] Generate a CSV with product's title and description

   - and the list go on...

 ## Repos